sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 }
 ```

-Upon sending the RebootRequest RPC to the DPU, the NPU will commence polling using RebootStatusRequest.
-If the DPU has effectively terminated the
+After receiving the acknowledgement for RebootRequest RPC from the DPU, the NPU starts polling with RebootStatusRequest.
+If the DPU has effectively terminated
-services, it responds with STATUS_SUCCESS set in the RebootStatusResponse.
+the services, it responds with STATUS_SUCCESS set in the RebootStatusResponse.
 Otherise, it will send the response with STATUS_RETRIABLE_FAILURE status.

 ```
 rpc RebootStatus(RebootStatusRequest) returns (RebootStatusResponse) {}